-The size of the global field service market exploded in the late 2010s and has no signs of stopping.
-In 2016, the field service market reached $1.78 billion.
-But in 2022, it’s projected to expand to $4.45 billion.
-That means the field service market will more than double in just six years.
+It’s no secret that the size of the global field service market exploded in the late 2010s (and has had no signs of stopping).
+In fact, the global field service management (FSM) market is projected to grow from $3.24 billion in 2021 to $8.06 billion in 2028.

 But many companies excel at managing all the moving parts of a successful field service business.
 And no matter which category a company falls under, there are several common characteristics of successful field service organizations.